SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%uwu**
     Info: For the silly people.

+**%viewreminders**
+    Info: Lists out your active reminders.
+If you have too many it will only display the first 6.
+    Aliases: reminders, myreminders, viewreminder, listreminders

 **%warn** `<@user> <reason>`
     Info: Admin only.
 Use this to warn a user.
 The reason will get DM'd to the person warned.
 Mention the User or use User ID.
 Warning expire after 30 days.
 If a user reaches 3 warnings within 30 days the user will get muted, 5 within 30 days equal a kick and 7 within 30 days will get the user banned.